Koszul duality patterns in Floer theory: Introduction

 The notation $HH^*(A)$ is used to denote Hochschild cohomology of a graded $\f{K}$-algebra $A$ with coefficients in $A$.
 It is a bigraded algebra over $\f{K}$.
 We write $\text{deg}(x)$ for the total degree $r+s$ of a specific element.
 There are two binary $\f{K}$-linear operations: an associative graded commutative product of bidegree $(0,0)$ and a Lie bracket of bidegree $(-1,0)$.
 These are called the cup product and Gerstenhaber bracket, respectively.
 The product is graded commutative: The Gerstenhaber bracket is graded antisymmetric on $HH^*(A)[1]$, that is: Finally, Hochschild cohomology of a (formal) Calabi-Yau algebra can be equipped with a Batalin-Vilkovisky operator $\Delta$ of bidegree $(-1,0)$, and we have the following compatibility equation between these structures:

-{\bf Acknowledgments:} Y.L. is partially supported by a Royal Society Fellowship and the NSF grant DMS-1509141.
+{\bf Acknowledgments:} Lekili is partially supported by a Royal Society Fellowship and the NSF grant DMS-1509141.
 We thank Mohammed Abouzaid, Ben Antieau, Georgios Dimitroglou Rizell, Tobias Ekholm, Sheel Ganatra, Travis Schedler, Paul Seidel and Ivan Smith.
-We are especially grateful to an anonymous referee for their careful reading of the manuscript: In an earlier version of this paper, we used a more complicated Lagrangian projection than the one given in Fig.~(\ref{fig3}), which resulted in higher energy curves being immersed and elusive - we are indebted to the referee for communicating to us the existence of these higher order contributions to the differential of $\mathscr{B}_\Gamma$.
+We are especially grateful to the referee for a careful reading of the manuscript: In an earlier version of this paper, we used a more complicated Lagrangian projection than the one given in Fig.~(\ref{fig3}), which resulted in higher energy curves being immersed and elusive.
+We are indebted to the referee for communicating to us the existence of these higher order contributions to the differential of $\mathscr{B}_\Gamma$.